Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

-The following operator includes the net contribution viewed as the difference between penalties from each side of the left border of the cell $I_{j}$, at node $x_{j-1/2}$ in addition to the numerical flux applied to the same node.
-At the node $x_{j-1/2}$:\\
+The following operator includes the net contribution viewed as the difference between penalties from each side of the left border of the cell $I_{j}$, the numerical flux applied to the same node at node $x_{j-1/2}$, and the contribution from the integration over both cells when we set $v=u$.